veevo/dev/content/en/spiritism/gospel-at-home/guidelines.md

 ---
-layout: default-md
-section: Spiritist Education
 title: Gospel At Home - Guidelines
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
+date: "2019-01-01"
 ---

-## Gospel At Home - Guidelines
 Here are some suggested guidelines passed from the Spiritual Mentors to us: